aiegoo/finalproject/README.md

 SessionSerializer, MovementSerializer, GlobalPoistionSerializer, GlobalHomeSerializer, LocalPositionSerializer, LocalHomeSerializer, LocalVelocitySerializer, etc
 ```

-:hammer: I've never been a good db person who still loves to dump everything in a single db table, but the data flowing out from the flight data and a flying vehicle.
+:hammer: I've never been a good db person who still loves to dump everything in a single db table, but the data flowing out from the flight data and a flying vehicle can be msasscaring any semblance of solidines of database structues.
 I expected the db can love me back in selfishless ways, but it turned out that I have to take the bulls by the horn, alas with allmighty and still unsuccesful.
-This project proves that there are a long way to go for me.
+Even with the Django's third-party rest_framework,  this project proves that there is a long way to go for me.
 Hooray!!

 ### Simulator Control